Chiesa injury only adds to Juventus' transfer problems ahead of daunting Supercoppa showdown with Inter

 Even if the Azzurri were to make it to Qatar, there is no guarantee that Chiesa will be fit to feature there either.

-As previously reported, the Bianconeri are desperate to bring in a centre-forward and a central midfielder during the winter window, but they are being severely hampered by their financial issues.
+As previously reported by GOAL, the Bianconeri are desperate to bring in a centre-forward and a central midfielder during the winter window, but they are being severely hampered by their financial issues.

 Consequently, the hope was that they could raise funds by cashing in on one of their few valuable assets deemed surplus to requirements by Allegri.